dkeram/WorkEarly_Real_World_Assignment/README.md

 ## Further requirement
---They would also like to organize these files in a intuitive way, and group them in folders according to the first letter of each person's surname.
+--They would also like to organize these files in a intuitive way, and group them in folders according to the first letter of each person's firstname.

 ### Task 3
 --Please create a folder for each letter and move the previously created files in the respective folder according to the person's surname.
 For example, "Jasen_Kerluke" should be moved to folder "J".